Bylaws of the Board of Trustees of Northern Illinois University

 2. Only the voting Members of the Board shall be entitled to cast votes in officer elections.
 A Student Member, who is an undergraduate student, shall not be eligible to serve as the Chair or Vice Chair.

-3. If a majority of votes cast is not achieved by one Member for the office in the first balloting, the Member(s) with the fewest number of votes shall be dropped on the succeeding ballot.
-This process shall continue through three successive ballots.
-If at the conclusion of voting no Member shall have achieved a majority of the full Board, the Board Chair shall declare the election at an impasse.
-In the event of an impasse, expressions of interest, vision and willingness to serve are re-opened and the next election will be conducted at the next Regular Business Meeting or special meeting;
+3. If a majority of votes cast is not achieved by one member for the office in the first balloting, a second balloting shall occur consisting of all eligible members for that office.
+If a majority of votes cast is not achieved by one member for the office in the second balloting, a third balloting shall occur consisting of all eligible members for that office.
+At no time during such successive ballots shall the General Counsel indicate the number of votes achieved by any member except if a majority of votes cast is achieved by one member.
+If no member achieves a majority of the full Board during the third balloting, all but the names of the two members who received the most votes shall be dropped from the succeeding final ballot.
+A tie in the number of votes achieved may result in more than two members remaining eligible on the final ballot.
+If at the conclusion of the final round of voting no member achieves a majority vote of the full Board, the Board Chair shall declare the election at an impasse.
+In the event of an impasse, expressions of interest, vision and willingness to serve are reopened and the next election will be conducted at the next regular business meeting or special meeting;

 4. The votes of a majority of the Board shall be required to be elected, even if fewer than all eligible Board Members choose to vote;

 5. Board Members shall be entitled to vote by written absentee ballot for good reason with prior notification to the Board Chair, Vice Chair or General Counsel in writing one week prior to the elections.
 Absentee ballots must be filed with the General Counsel in writing prior to the meeting at which the elections are to occur.